 My post (the current one) intends to you to go and take steps to writing a better blog post.

-It is up to you, how you use CTA into your post.
+It is up to you, how you use CTA in your post.
 You can use it to get more comments, social shares and more email subscribers too.
-I highly recommend you to read this CTA guide to learn more.

 Last but not the least, you should write as if you are an authority in the subject.